PaulMorel1/eMPress/README.md

 # Empress

-Full featured Gatsby blog starter that allows you to focus on your blog, rather than your code.
+Full featured Gatsby blog starter that allows you to run a fast static blog as cheaply as possible.

 Created by Evan X. Merz.

-## Philosophy
+## About

-The name comes from M-Press, which stands for
-Modern, or Minimalist, press.
-I originally started this project as a modern, static alternative to WordPress that I could host for as close to free as possible on AWS.
+This is essentially a feature complete static blog starter based on the Gatsby tutorial.
+So if you finished the Gatsby tutorial and you think Gatsby is great, but you don't want to waste time re-inventing basic features like tags, then this might be the right starter for you.

 The goal is a blog for the 21st century that has all the core features of a static blog, without any bloat.

 ### But why no SASS?
 Styled Components?
 Typography?